oSharpey/cyber-obsidian/year-3/lltcs/CW1.md

 - Unpacks a section to memory and jumps to it
 - Seemingly then resolves kernel functions, changes protections on .data and unpacks it in place
 - Multi stage unpacking
+	- Stage 1:
-	- Stage 1: Resolves kernel.dll, ntdll and other library functions - unpacks code in .data
+		- Resolves kernel.dll, ntdll and other library functions -
+		- unpacks code in .data
+		- Jumps to .data (stage 2)
-	- Stage 2: .data code -
+	- Stage 2:
+		- copies environment vars into heap buffers

 ## Unpacked Malware